 - tardive dyskinesia, a reaction to some medicines with uncontrollable twitching or jerking movements of the arms and legs.

-Tell your doctor if you are pregnant or plan to become pregnant.
+Tell your doctor if you are pregnant or plan to become pregnant or are breast-feeding.
 Like most antipsychotic medicines, Zypine is not recommended for use during pregnancy.
 If there is a need to consider Zypine during pregnancy, your doctor will discuss with you the benefits and risks of using it.

 Tell your doctor if you are breastfeeding or plan to breastfeed.
 It is recommended that you do not breastfeed while taking Zypine.